AdaCore/training_material/courses/spark_for_ada_programmers/5_flow_analysis.rst

 Dealing with False Alarms
 ---------------------------

-* Check messages can be justified with pragma :code:`Annotate`
+* Check messages can be justified with pragma :ada:`Annotate`

   .. code:: Ada